arnabwahid/wordpress-bootstrap/README.md

 WP-Bootstrap uses grunt as a task manager to help aid development.
 Check out the gruntfile.js file for more detail on the default tasks.
 WP-Bootstrap comes with the livereload, less, grunticon and more tasks out of the box.

-Watch or star this project to keep up with its progress.
+Watch or star this project to keep up with its progress.Thank you!🙂

 # Multi-Lingual